HockeyJustin/UkAccidentStatistics/README.md

 I've made it so you can easily get the information for your UK road journeys too.

-## Tech Info
-- .NET Core (multi-platform)
-- XUnit
-- It uses full year 2015 data by default (but you can change it when new data comes out).

 ## What data can I get?

 Here are the sort of stats gained for a commute along the A3 (roughly Waterlooville to Hindhead).

 - Commuting between 7-9 AM, there is a 4.74% chance of an accident!